 The AIHL Board has delegated authority to the Aviva Investors Chief Executive Officer ("CEO") for the executive management of the business.
 The CEO is provided with support and advice by a personal Executive Committee comprising all the members of the Executive team.
-Sub-committees (referred to as personal committees) are formed of Executive Committee members to deliver focused governance outcomes, such as investments, finance, people, risk, client, product and operations.
+In some functions, sub-committees (referred to as personal committees) formed of Executive Committee members may be used to deliver focused governance outcomes, such as investments, finance, people, risk, client, product and operations.

-Aviva Investors Executive Committee\
+Aviva Investors Executive Committee

-\ As at 31 December 2020
+As at 31 December 2021